How software testing is done

 - Anybody can test software

-A myth that exists purely outside of the IT industry; even the person who developed a piece of software cannot successfully attempt to crash it or uncover potential errors.
+A myth that exists purely outside of the IT industry.
+Even the person who developed a piece of software cannot successfully attempt to crash it or uncover potential errors.

 Top Tip

-Now is the perfect time to outsource your testing, so contact eTestware today and take your first steps on theICEway…
+As aforementioned, now is the perfect time to outsource your testing.
+If you aren’t sure how to make that happen then contact eTestware today.
+We’ll help you to take your first steps on theICEway.